hisubram/mobilefoundation/ios_jsonstore.md

 ```
  {: codeblock}

-This examples assumes that the document `{_id: 1, json: {name: 'yoel', age: 23} }` is in the collection.
+This example assumes that the document `{_id: 1, json: {name: 'yoel', age: 23} }` is in the collection.

 ### Remove
 {: #remove }
 Use `removeWithIds` to delete a document from a collection.
-Documents are not erased from the collection until you call `markDocumentClean`.
+Documents aren’t erased from the collection until you call `markDocumentClean`.
 For more information, see the **MobileFirst Adapter Integration** section later in this tutorial.

 ```swift
 let collectionName:String = "people"